Daehaeng: Teachings

-She didn't emphasize fixed periods of sitting meditation, nor did she encourage the systematic study of hwadus(kong-an).
-She wanted people to get used to listening inwardly and discovering what they needed to do at any particular time to brighten their own hearts, as opposed to getting caught up in other's fixed forms and traditions.
+Daehaeng didn't emphasize fixed periods of sitting meditation, nor did she encourage the systematic study of hwadus (kong-an).
+She wanted people to get used to listening inwardly and discovering what they needed to do at any particular time to brighten their own hearts, as opposed to getting caught up in others' fixed forms and traditions.
 To this extent, she taught people to take the issues of their own daily life as the material of their spiritual practice, and to practice entrusting that to one's inherent Buddha-nature.